IamSebastianDev/vay.js/docs/documentation/recipes/using-vay-with-angular.md

 ## Structuring the Project

-Create a new director `i18n` inside your core directory / module.
+Create a new directory `i18n` inside your core directory / module.
 This directory will hold the service, as well as the provider and the dictionaries.
 Below you'll see a suggestion on how your setup might look like.

 ```sh
 core